Moezusb/ai-governance-framework/README.md

-**Stack:** Strategic Framework / Operational Playbook **Author:** Mohamed Bah | [LinkedIn](https://www.linkedin.com/in/bah-007700/) **Informed by:** Deployment experience, Cialdini's influence frameworks, behavioral operations research **Status:** Living document -- governance that does not evolve is governance that has already failed
+**Stack:** Strategic Framework / Operational Playbook **Author:** Mohamed Bah | [LinkedIn](https://www.linkedin.com/in/bah-007700/) **Informed by:** Deployment experience, Cialdini's influence frameworks, behavioral operations research **Status:** Living document -- governance that does not evolve is governance that has already failed.